Collaborating for a Smooth SOC 2 Audit

 During the Readiness Assessment, LWBJ provides expertise on the guidance set forth by the AICPA for SOC 2.
 They’re there to make sure the controls Pratum develops with the client will be satisfactory during the examination to eliminate surprises and complete the understanding of B2E's operations concurrently with Pratum.
 Pratum also works to find any potential security risks for clients, like B2E.

-“We actually for a while had all 3 companies working together in one office.
+“For a while we actually had all three companies working together in one office.
 As Pratum was creating the assessments, LWBJ was documenting them, it all worked well together,” said Snow.

 This integration of the two services helped B2E successfully complete their SOC 2 requirements, which they now use as a selling point to new clients.
 B2E was also in a good place from the beginning, putting cybersecurity as a top priority in their company.
 This made the SOC 2 process smoother than many.